microsoft/moaw/workshops/serverless-overview/workshop.md

 az account show
 # Select your Azure subscription
 az account set --subscription <subscription-id>
-# If you want to use a dedicated resource group for this lab
-az group create --name <resource-group-name> --location <location>

 # Register the following Azure providers if they are not already